This site is privately owned and is not affiliated with any government agency. Learn more here

 The Low Income Home Energy Assistance Program (LIHEAP) provides assistance for energy costs to low-income households.
 LIHEAP is a federal program that is administered by individual states, territories, and tribes.
 In New Mexico, LIHEAP is administered by the Human Services Department.

 Learn more about LIHEAP by reviewing the federal program fact sheet here.

 For more information about LIHEAP in New Mexico, click here.

 The New Mexico Human Services Department oversees LIHEAP benefits and provides financial assistance for heating and cooling expenses to qualified households.
 Financial assistance can include payment for:

-For more information about LIHEAP’s heating assistance initiative in New Mexico, see the New Mexico state LIHEAP overview here.
+For more information about LIHEAP’s heating assistance initiative in New Mexico, see the New Mexico state 2022 LIHEAP Detailed Model Plan here.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.